nadinespy/BBVI_SGD/README.md

 <img src="https://github.com/nadinespy/BBVI_SGD/blob/main/bayes_theorem.png?raw=true" alt="Bayes and Perception" width="600 px" />

 ### The purpose of this repository
-This repository showcases some plots including the plotting code from a project on integrated information in variational inference.
+This repository showcases code, including plotting, for implementing Black Box Variational Inference from scratch in a very general way, and calculating integrated information for each pair of iterations/time-points during inference.
 The codebase is not complete, i.e., using this repository, results can not be reproduced, and the readme and all other material shown here are not optimized for understandability.
-Its main purpose is merely to **showcase several plots**, **including the plotting code**, from this project.
+Its main purpose is merely to **showcase the code for implementing this project**, **including the plotting code**.
 The repository may be improved in the future in terms of understandability and reproducibility.

 ## Introduction to the project
 Many problems in different domains can be cast as the approximation of complicated probability densities. *Variational inference* (VI, also known as approximate Bayesian inference) is a method from machine learning used for approximating such difficult-to-compute probability densities (Jordan et al., 1999).
 VI approaches have been extensively explored in neuroscience to investigate the brain’s capacity to operate in situations of uncertainty in a Bayes’ optimal way (i.e., close to what Bayesian models predict) (Clark, 2013).
 In this context, it has also been hypothesized that the brain is facing hard-to-calculate posterior densities equally by exploiting approximate solutions such as VI.